SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Nodes/Conditional.md

 ### **Logic & Control Flow: The Conditional Node**

-The **`Conditional`** node is a powerful control flow utility that evaluates a complex logical expression.
+The **`Conditional`** node is a control flow utility that evaluates a complex logical expression.
 Its purpose is to return the string `"TRUE"` or `"FALSE"` based on the outcome.
 This node is a fundamental building block for creating dynamic workflows, as its output can be used by a `ConditionalCustomWorkflow` node to decide whether or not to execute a subsequent sub-workflow.